 herARTS in Action is a 501c3 nonprofit founded in 2011, awarded status in 2014, and currently waiting for NGO status in Burkina Faso.
 The mission of herARTS in Action is to produce and sell artwork that educates on global topics, creates social change, and in turn funds sustainability projects in Burkina Faso and access to the visual arts in Minnesota for those who are typically marginalized.
 The vision is that herARTS in Action contributes to the attainment of art skills and experiences in Minnesota and sustainable socioeconomic status, including education, employment, and health, for the women and children of Burkina Faso based on the stated need and desires of the people and in a manner respectful of the culture.

-Our founder Sarah Drake took her first trip to Africa in the summer of 2011.
-She went to Burkina Faso in West Africa and fell in love with the people and places.
-The women and children in the village of Tiebele inspired Sarah to collaborate with them to fundraise for projects that will lead to health, education, and sustainable economic status.
+Our founder Sarah Drake took her first trip to the African continent in the summer of 2011.
+The women and children in the village of Tiebele, Burkina Faso, West Africa inspired Sarah to collaborate with them to fundraise for projects that will lead to health, education, and sustainable economic status.
 Using her artwork as an education tool and fundraiser, she went on to create herARTS in Action when she returned to the United States because existing organizations were not working in that region.
-The money raised by selling her art helps fund access to clean water and sanitation in Burkina Faso and the arts in Minnesota.
+The money raised by selling her art helps fund access to clean water and sanitation in Burkina Faso and the visual arts in Minnesota.

-We are raising $18,500 to build 1 well and 6 secure, lit latrines with maintenance and repair training for the women in Tiebele in December 2017.
+We are raising $15,400 to build 1 well and 6 secure, lit latrines with maintenance and repair training for the women in Tiebele in January 2018.
 Make a tax deductible donation now to help us reach our goal!
 This will be our first ever build project-- first of many.

 MEET OUR TEAM

 Board of Directors